emaldonadocruz/Reservoir_engineering/README.md

-# Reservoir_engineering
+# Reservoir engineering

-Reservoir engineering is a pakage that contains useful functions for reservoir engineering problems.
+Reservoir engineering is a package that contains useful functions for reservoir engineering problems.

 ## Features